-George Ball was appointed Chief Financial Officer and Executive Vice President in 2008.
+George was appointed chief financial officer and executive vice president in 2008.
 Since joining the company in 1983, he has served in a variety of financial and operational positions.
-In addition to his responsibilities at Parsons, he serves on the Board of Directors of NCI Building Systems, Inc., Wells Fargo Real Estate Investment Corporation, Ronald McDonald House Charities of Southern California, and the Los Angeles Arboretum Foundation Board of Trustees.
+In addition to his responsibilities at Parsons, he serves on the Board of Directors of Cornerstone Building Brands, Inc.

-Mike Kolloway serves as Senior Vice President and General Counsel of Parsons Corporation.
-He joined Parsons in 2016 as Vice President & Deputy General Counsel – Americas.
-Before that, he served as Senior Corporate Vice President/Assistant General Counsel for Operations and Risk Management at AECOM.
+Mike serves as Senior Vice President and chief legal officer.
+He joined Parsons in 2016 as vice president and deputy general counsel – Americas.
+Before that, he served as senior corporate vice president/assistant general counsel for operations and risk management at AECOM.
 He began his career as a partner in the Chicago law firm of Rock, Fusco and Garvey where he was a member of the Federal Trial Bar for the Northern District of Illinois, focusing his practice on civil litigation.

-Mr. Harrington was appointed Chief Executive Officer in May 2008.
+Mr. Harrington has served as Executive Chairman since his retirement as Chief Executive Officer of Parsons in July 2021.
+He was appointed Chief Executive Officer in May 2008.
 He was named Chairman of the Parsons Board of Directors later that year and President of the corporation in 2009.
-Before his appointment in 2006 to the position of Executive Vice President, Chief Financial Officer, and Treasurer of Parsons, Mr. Harrington was the founding President of one of Parsons’ business units.
+Before his appointment in 2006 to the position of Executive Vice President, Chief Financial Officer, and Treasurer of Parsons, Mr. Harrington was the founding President of one of Parsons’ divisions.